Stripper: Collective bargaining

 As the sex industry has grown and become a more established sector of national economies, sex workers—strippers included—have mobilized to negotiate or demand workplace rights.
 One means of collectivization pursued by strippers is the formation of labor unions, which involves formal membership.
 These strippers' unions have tended to focus on economic and workers' rights rather than civil rights, which constitutes a significant departure from the advocacy groups for prostitutes' rights that began in the 1970s and 1980s.
 The stigma attached to sex work also creates another obstacle to organization because many strippers and other types of sex workers are uncomfortable with declaring their profession publicly, even in a movement to improve their work environment and benefits.

 One potential critique of the organization of strippers and sex workers of other types is that people in management positions in these industries, who are in a position to perpetuate the exploitation that sex workers face, can infiltrate these labor organizations and lobby for the maintenance of a status quo.

 Australia

-The Striptease Artists of Australia formed in 2002.
-The SAA successfully negotiated an industrial award with the AIRC in 2006.
-Despite this establishment of an industry-wide minimum standard for labor rights, changes to employment legislature under a Conservative government enabled employers to utilize loopholes such as employing strippers as sub-contractors.
+The Striptease Artists of Australia formed in 1998 and became a registered union in 2002.
+Its objective was reform and legitimise the industry by setting up a standard rates and conditions.
+In order to achieve this, the union started a wage dispute with the employers so they could begin negotiations in the Australian Industrial Relations Commission (AIRC), which has the power to make rulings on the issue.
+In 2006 the AIRC granted strippers an industrial award that mandated industry-wide labor rights, including minimum standards for paid leave, meal breaks and rest periods.
+Despite this, changes to employment legislature under a Conservative government enabled employers to utilize loopholes such as employing strippers as sub-contractors.

 Another group, the Scarlet Alliance, has been involved in advocacy and projects geared towards improving the standing of sex workers since its inception in 1989.
 While labor rights are an important part of this group's agenda, it is not a labor union.